 4) Write About the Issue

 This is my favorite, and a way for you to reveal how much you care (and a way to get out in front of search engines for negative reviews or negative searches).
-Explain, in each case what happened and the steps you took to remedy the situation – literally on your website or blog.
-Talk about the situation at great length and show your current and future clients your dedication to them, by revealing what you did to remedy a situation that went sour.
+Explain, in each case, what happened and the steps you took to remedy the situation – literally on your website or blog to support your search engine optimization (SEO) efforts.
+Talk about the situation at great length and show your current and future clients your dedication to them by revealing what you did to remedy a situation that went sour.
 Make sure not to include any specifics about the person, their name, location, etc.

 5) Concentrate on Cultivating Positive Reviews

 Google calls the initial process of selecting a business for a product or service the ZMOT – or Zero Moment of Truth.
-No longer will your customers initially encounter your product in the store – instead they’ll perform searches, and do research online encountering what OTHERS have felt about the experience of working with you and your company.
+No longer will your customers initially encounter your product in the store – instead, they’ll perform searches, and do research online—this is where effective search engine optimization (SEO) plays a major role, encountering what OTHERS have felt about the experience of working with you and your company.

 The information they find plays a major role in their decision to hire you or purchase your product.

 And, although the business landscape as a whole is slowly rolling out reviews, the retail space is inundated with this information.
-It’s important for businesses of all sizes to take control of this aspect of their marketing and setup simple processes that will encourage people to leave positive reviews.
-After a service is performed for example, one technique we implement is a follow up with an automatic email thanking them for their business and asking them to leave a positive review for our client on our clients’ Google Local page.
-Remember, if the only review potential customers on your business find when searching and considering your business is one negative review (from 7 years ago) – that looks very bad.
-But if you have 1 negative review among dozens or hundreds of positive ones – future customers will understand, will read-between-the-lines, and will hire you.
+Businesses of all sizes need to take control of this aspect of their marketing and set up simple processes that will encourage people to leave positive reviews as part of a proactive lead management strategy.
+After a service is performed, for example, one technique we implement is a follow-up with an automatic email thanking them for their business and asking them to leave a positive review for our client on our client’s Google Local page.
+Remember, if the only review potential customers on your business find when searching and considering your business is one negative review (from 7 years ago), that looks very bad.
+But if you have 1 negative review among dozens or hundreds of positive ones, future customers will understand, will read between the lines, and will hire you.

 6) Grow Your Brand Online (You Have to Take Control of Your Name Online)

-Many times Atilus is asked to step in when a company learns of negative publicity (bad reviews) online.
-Time and again this is a problem for organizations that have done NOTHING to market themselves or grow their brand online.
-These companies have let their online brand to chance and haven’t concentrated on the web to grow or manage their business – at all.
-Much like the above step – if you’ve been growing your brand online the odds that a single negative review can hurt you will greatly reduced.
+Many times, Atilus is asked to step in when a company learns of negative publicity (bad reviews) online.
+Time and again, this is a problem for organizations that have done NOTHING to market themselves or grow their brand online.
+These companies have let their online brand change and haven’t concentrated on the web to grow or manage their business at all.
+Much like the above step, if you’ve been growing your brand online, the odds that a single negative review can hurt you will be greatly reduced.

 7) Advertise, Concentrate on SEO & Social Media

-Part of the above step involves actually advertising your site, and going through the motions to grow your business conventionally, through online advertising and search engine optimization.
-The more places you have out there for your customers to find you – the more likely any negative reviews will be lower in search results – or simply harder to find.
-When a person does a search for your business – do you want them to find information you don’t have control over?
-Or would you rather them land on your website where you’re able to present them with the best version of yourself?
+Part of the above step involves actually advertising your site and going through the motions to grow your business conventionally, through online advertising and search engine optimization (SEO), and search engine marketing (SEM).
+The more places you have out there for your customers to find you, the more likely any negative reviews will be lower in search results, or simply harder to find.
+When a person searches for your business, do you want them to find information you don’t have control over?
+Or would you rather have them land on your website, where you’re able to present them with the best version of yourself?

 Again – see step 3 – this only works if you’re working hard to make sure your product or service is impeccable.